lnnrtwttkhn/rdm-datalad/README.md

 ## 🙏 Acknowledgments

 This tutorial was initially created by Adina Wagner for the 2020 OHBM Brainhack Traintrack session on DataLad.
 This version has been adapted and extended for broader educational use.

----

-*Part of the Research Data Management educational series*